ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 The easiest way to handle cache is to re-use the `CachedValue` Value Object.
 It acts as a proxy, and adds the cache headers, depending on the configuration, for a given object and set of options.

-When you want the response to be cached, return an instance of CachedValue, with your Value Object as the argument.
+When you want the response to be cached, return an instance of `CachedValue`, with your Value Object as the argument.
 You can also pass a location ID using the second argument, so that the Response is tagged with it:

 ```
 use eZ\Publish\Core\REST\Server\Values\CachedValue;